 (Happily, it did end up getting fixed.)

 I got a very high score in this WiiWare game.
-I vaguely recall getting 12th place, with a suspicion of thinking I may have gotten 8th place.
+I vaguely recall getting 12th place, with a suspicion of thinking I may have obtained 8th place.
 (So, my guess is that I got both... first 12th, then 8th.)
 This would be among all people who played the game in my region, which I think may have been Western United States.

 This was a short time (maybe a week or two?) after the game came out, so presumably quite a few people were playing it.